nesi/slurm-bash-workflows/index.md

 Replace me

-The Unix shell has been around longer than most of its users have been alive.
-It has survived because it's a powerful tool that allows users to perform complex and powerful tasks, often with just a few keystrokes or lines of code.
-It helps users automate repetitive tasks and easily combine smaller tasks into larger, more powerful workflows.

 Use of the shell is fundamental to a wide range of advanced computing tasks, including high-performance computing.
 These lessons will introduce you to this powerful tool.